 Va. court: Insurance doesn't cover drywall damages

 RICHMOND, Va.
-(AP) — The Virginia Supreme Court ruled Thursday that a homeowner's insurance policy doesn't cover damage caused by Chinese drywall.
+(AP) — The Virginia Supreme Court has dealt a blow to residents who hoped their homeowners' insurance would pay for damage caused by Chinese drywall.

-The policy on Ward's home, which was built in 2007, excluded coverage for damage caused by latent defects, defective materials, rust or other corrosion, or pollutants.
-The Supreme Court ruled that the exclusions, which Serpe said are typical in homeowners' policies, are unambiguous.
+The court cited the insurance policy's exclusions for damage caused by latent defects, defective materials, rust or other corrosion, or pollutants.
+Serpe said such exclusions are typical in homeowners' policies.

 Chinese drywall has been used in thousands of homes, mainly in the South.
 The material has been blamed for foul odor, health problems and corrosion of pipes and wiring.